Yahya245/Yahya245/README.md

 ## Hi there 👋
-I'm @yahya245, currently doing a degree in digital and technology solutions (PwC degree apprentice)
+I'm @Yahya245, currently doing a degree in Digital and Technology Solutions (PwC degree apprentice)
 - 📫 How to reach me: yahyamohamed13579@gmail.com